TheMTtakeover/time-tracker/README.md

 Remaining time for the week 8 28
 You should leave at 22 38
 ```
-Looking at this tells me that I need to work * hours and 28 minutes to hit my goal of 40 hours this week.
+This output tells me that I need to work  8 hours and 28 minutes to hit my goal of 40 hours this week.
 To hit 40 I should leave at 22:38